Is Vehicle Code § 10851 Eligible for Prop 47 Relief?

 Tony Dale Johnston entered guilty pleas in 2003 to unlawful possession of a firearm, first degree burglary, and unlawfully taking or driving a vehicle (Vehicle Code § 10851) and arson of a vehicle.
 The court sentenced him to six years in state prison.

-He returned to prison in 2014 for an eleven year in a Tuolumne County case for criminal threats.
+He returned to prison in 2014 for an eleven year prison term in a Tuolumne County case for criminal threats.

 In May, 2015, Mr. Johnston filed a petition to reduce the conviction for violating § 10851, as well as numerous other convictions (some eligible, some were not), under Prop 47 pursuant to Penal Code § 1170.18.
 In this petition, he argued that the court must “broadly and liberally” construe 1170.18 to reduce his conviction for violating 10851 even if it did not “fit squarely into the mold set forth in this act.”